 - Knows how to use their asthma action plan – and can explain it to other people, including teachers, who will have a copy.

 - Feels confident about what they can do.
-For example, if a teacher says they can’t join in a games lesson because of their asthma, encourage your child to explain that there is no reason they can’t take part too, and that in fact exercise is good for people with asthma.
+For example, if a teacher says they can’t join in a games lesson because of their asthma, encourage your child to explain they can take part, and that exercise is good for people with asthma.

-- Knows their triggers and feels confident about managing them.
-In some cases, they may be able to take steps to reduce their exposure – for example, by avoiding dusty books or by agreeing with teachers in advance that they can sit away from windows on high-pollen days.
-But in reality it’s often hard to avoid triggers.
-That’s why it’s so important they take their preventer medicine as prescribed, because it helps reduce the chance of their airways reacting to triggers.
+- Knows their asthma triggers and feels confident about managing them.
+In some cases, they may be able to avoid their triggers – for example, by staying away from dusty books or by agreeing with teachers in advance that they can sit away from windows on high-pollen days.
+But in reality it’s often hard to avoid asthma triggers.
+That’s why it’s so important your child takes their preventer medicine every day as prescribed, because it helps cut the risk of their airways reacting to triggers.

 Pass on a positive attitude